Dibya004/github-demo-repository/README.md

 # github-demo-repository
-This is a demo repository for learning purposes.
+This is a demo repository for learning git and github.